metagentools/GraphBin/README.md

 [13] Zhu, X., Ghahramani, Z.: Learning from Labeled and Unlabeled Data with Label Propagation.
 Technical report, School of ComputerScience, Carnegie Mellon University, (2002)

 ## Publication
 The manuscript for GraphBin has been accepted for publication by the _Bioinformatics_ (Oxford Academic) journal.
+You can find the article at DOI: [10.1093/bioinformatics/btaa180](http://dx.doi.org/10.1093/bioinformatics/btaa180)